tschmoderer/2017-euler-prj/README.md

   - LICENSE : GNU General License
   - In src/ : all the code I've made
     - boundary.m :  management of different boundary conditions
-    - construct_nodes : function to construct the mesh in the case of non uniform nodes distribution
     - f.m : compute the flux function
     - initial.m : set all initial value
-    - main_euler_non_uniform : main routine for non uniform meshes
+    - lglnodes.m : procedure to compute the LGL non uniform mesh
-    - main_euler_uniform : main routine for uniform meshes
+    - main_euler : main routine
-    - main_euler_uniform_error.m : main routine to check rate of convergence of teh method
+    - main_euler_error.m : main routine to check rate of convergence of teh method
-    - main_euler_uniform_gui : main routine for uniform meshes with GUI visualization
     - minmod.m : compute the minmod function
-    - qf_non_uniform.m : function to compute the second member for non uniform meshes
+    - qf.m : function to compute the second member of the method
-    - qf_uniform.m : function to compute the second member for uniform meshes
+    - qf_weno.m : compute the second memeber for the WENO method
-    - rhoEx.m : compute the analytic solution for the main_euler_uniform_error
+    - rhoEx.m : compute the analytic solution for the main_euler_error
     - source.m compute the source term for the main_euler_uniform_error
     - speedofsound.m : compute the speed of sound in the domain
-    - test.m : a test routine for a 2D result
+    - weno.m : A WENO-5 method to compute reference solutions
+    - weno_error.m : a procedure to check the WENO rate of convergence

   - In Results/ : All results I have already compute for you
-  	- Non Uniform/
-      - Coming soon
+    - Error/
+      - Case 1 or 2/error in norms 1,2 or infinity on uniform and non uniform mesh
+      - WENO/error analysis for the weno method

      - Uniform/ : results compute on regular meshes The structure is the following :
-        - Case/ : case tested could take value in [Blast, Lax,Sedov,Sedov 3D,Shu-Osher,Sod,Toro]
+        - Case/ : case tested could take value in [Blast, Lax,Sedov, Shu-Osher,Sod,Toro]
           - N Nodes/
-            - data/ : archive of the data computed
-            - img/ : archive of the image computed with gnuplot
             - initial/ : images of the initial conditions
             - shock/ : images at the shock time (or any interesting time)
             - *.gif : GIF animation for all quantities we are interested in